Akram11/friday-cars/README.md

 # Fri:day Cars:

-This project was is to provide users a simple way choose a specific car model, allowing them to filter by manufacture, model, and fuel type.
+This project is to provide users a simple way to choose a specific car model, allowing them to filter by a manufacture, model, and fuel type.

 ## Installation